whispir/technical-blog/posts/javascript_testing_strategy_part2.md

 But this is getting hard to reason about, I really don't like that module mutation, and you know, that's basically what we're doing with the context provider, we're saying 'This the state of our services that we want to mount this component in'.

-🧐 This does take us to another interesting discussion though, within a React context we can just use Context, but what about for plain ol' JavaScript programming, how would we inject dependencies without the `useContext` hook?
+🧐 This does take us to another interesting discussion though, within a React applicatin we can just use Context, but what about for plain ol' JavaScript programming, how would we inject dependencies without the `useContext` hook?
 Let's talk about that in a later section.

+### Note about mock resets.

+☝️ I haven't fulled investigated this yet.

+It appears that the default CRA jest configuration likely has reset mocks on, and this means that any mock functions you declare outside the test (eg. in the __mocks__ file, will be reset to no implementation, by the time the test runs).